 Oral appliances are worn only during sleep.
 They include

-These appliances, which must be fitted by specially trained dentists, can help keep the airway open during sleep in people with mild to moderate OSA and may help reduce snoring.
+These appliances, which must be fitted by specially trained dentists, can help keep the airway open during sleep in people with obstructive sleep apnea (OSA) and may help reduce snoring.

 Mandibular advancement splints are small plastic devices that fit in the mouth like a mouth guard or orthodontic retainer.
-They push the lower jaw (mandible) and tongue forward and thus help keep the airway open during sleep.
-Some of these devices can be adjusted in small increments to ensure the best results.
+They pull the lower jaw (mandible) and tongue forward and thus help keep the airway open during sleep.
+Many of these devices can be adjusted in small increments to ensure the best results.
 Adjustable devices are more effective than those that cannot be adjusted.

 Tongue-retaining devices use suction to keep the tongue forward.
 If the tongue moves back in the mouth, it can block the airway.
-These devices are more uncomfortable and probably less effective than mandibular advancement devices.
+These devices are more uncomfortable than mandibular advancement devices.

 Oral appliances may be used alone or with other treatments for sleep-related breathing disorders, such as weight management, surgery, or continuous positive airway pressure.